aws-samples/sample-private-integrations-aws-stepfunctions-eventbridge/README.md

 ## Test the workflow:

 Use the following JSON as an input to Step Functions.
-You can find the sample JSON in the test folder.

 ```
 {